What is Whole of Life Insurance?

 - Reinsurer fees

 - The level of future claims the insurer expects to pay

 - The insurer’s need to hold a capital buffer/financial reserves.

 These can all result in significantly increased premiums over the life of the policy at each policy anniversary date through no fault of your own.

-Guaranteed Whole of Life Insurance premiums stay fixed over time, although will naturally rise if you want to increase the benefit or you’ve chosen to index-link the benefit so it maintains pace with inflation.
-However, the inflationary increase will be set out clearly, so you’ll know exactly by how much your premiums will rise across the life of the policy.
+Guaranteed Permanent Life Insurance premiums stay fixed over time, although will naturally rise if you want to increase the benefit or you’ve chosen to index-link the payout so it maintains pace with inflation.
+However, the inflationary increase will be set out clearly, so you’ll know exactly by how much your premiums will rise each year.